Below is everything you need to know about becoming a volunteer at DHA!

 Volunteers are needed at our animal care and adoption center seven days a week, including early evenings and weekends, as well as at our satellite cat adoption centers and at off-site events.
 Schedules are flexible and opportunities vary, but all require a sincere commitment to meeting the needs of the organization.

 We ask that our volunteers make a commitment to the animals of 8 hours each month for a period of 6 months.
+Volunteers begin as Level 1 Entry Volunteers and must complete 8 hours at this level before being eligible to move to another level.
 An experienced, dedicated volunteer base makes all the difference to the animals in our shelter!

 What is the Minimum Age Requirement?

 Volunteers must be 18 years old to volunteer independently.
-Volunteers ages 14 to 17 must be accompanied by a parent/guardian.
-Those under 14 years old are welcome to participate in the Junior Volunteer program.
+Volunteers ages 14 to 17 must be accompanied by a parent/guardian and the volunteer application must be completed by said parent/guardian.

 How Do I Get Started?